semitrivial/mallocf/README.md

 of arguments.
 Like `vprintf`, but prints to memory instead of screen.
 Returns a `malloc`'d string, which should be `free`'d when no longer needed.
-Returns `NULL` if the necessary memory could not be allocated (or if the format is prevented by an encoding error caused by mixing wide and non-wide chars).
+Returns `NULL` if the necessary memory could not be allocated (or if the format is prevented by an encoding error involving wide-chars).

 ### `vstrlenf`

-> `size_t vstrlenf( const char *fmt, va_list args );`
+> `int vstrlenf( const char *fmt, va_list args );`

 Returns the length of a `C` string obtained by applying a format (`fmt`) to a `va_list` of arguments.
-Returns 0 if there is an encoding error caused by mixing wide and non-wide chars.
+Returns a negative number if there is an encoding error caused by invalid wide-chars.